 If Mr. Nogalo's employment is terminated without cause (other than in the event of a change of control, as discussed further below), Mr. Nogalo will continue to receive his base salary during the Salary Continuance Period.
+Mr. Nogalo is entitled to vest any earned RSUs and PSUs in accordance with the conditions of vesting as set forth in the respective award agreements and the Omnibus Incentive Plan.

-In the event of a change of control, if Mr. Nogalo's employment is terminated without cause, or he resigns due to constructive dismissal, within, if it is a direct consequence of an anticipated change of control, six months prior to a change of control or within one year following a change of control, he will be entitled to severance in an amount equal to: (a) 1.5 times the total amount of base salary that otherwise was to have been provided during the Salary Continuance Period, to a maximum payment of 30 months' base salary; and (b) a pro rata VCIP payment for the period up to the termination date and then, for the 24 month period after the termination date, a VCIP payment at full target under the VCIP.
+In the event of a change of control, if Mr. Nogalo's employment is terminated without cause, or he resigns due to constructive dismissal, within, if it is a direct consequence of an anticipated change of control, six months prior to a change of control or within one year following a change of control, he will be entitled to severance in an amount equal to (a) 30 months' base salary; and (b) a pro rata VCIP payment for the period up to the termination date and then, for the 24 month period after the termination date, a VCIP payment at full target under the VCIP.
+Mr. Nogalo is entitled to vest any earned RSUs and PSUs in accordance with the conditions of vesting as set forth in the respective award agreements and the Omnibus Incentive Plan.